 Florida maintains a compensation fund for victims of crimes.
 There are, however, restrictions on this fund.
 The fund may also place limitations on specific categories of damages.
 (Visit Florida’s Crime Victims Services for more information.)

-In most cases, victims of hit and run accidents will rely on insurance claims or a lawsuit to get compensation for their injuries.
-But the legal action a personal injury lawyer in Fort Lauderdale can take depends on whether police identify the hit and run driver.
+In most cases, victims of hit-and-run accidents will rely on insurance claims or a lawsuit to get compensation for their injuries.
+But the legal action a Fort Lauderdale personal injury lawyer can take depends on whether police identify the hit-and-run driver.

 The following explains available coverage in two scenarios: hit and run driver located vs. never located.